alissacrane123/Module-2-Resources/week-5/d2-classes/homework_notes.md

 	- similar to how function definition defines a function
 	- blueprint for how function behaves
 	- dooesnt do anything until that function is invoked
-- `object instannce`: the use of that object
+- `object instance`: the use of that object